 Acorns.
 Fill old kitchen jars with acorns.
 Add a small piece ribbon or natural raffia around the jar.
 That’s it!
 Also very cute is just the cap of the acorn, which can be used to cover the head of a small hamster if you have one, since a squirrel is not likely to play dress up with you.
 Just a thought.

 Wine corks.
 These look nice if you filled a jar with them too!
-Or, make the name place card holders pictured below by carving a small slit in a wine cork, or just fold a small section of the paper back and pin it to the cork.
+Or, make the name place card holders pictured to the right by carving a small slit in a wine cork, or just fold a small section of the paper back and pin it to the cork.
 Or, save some time and buy cork card holders online.

 Wine bottles.
 Reuse a wine bottle by adding in a candelabra for a touch of class.